theJYC/bluetooth_debugger/README.md

 ## Afterthought

-Thinking of ways to optimise `mac_bluetooth_debugger`, I was made aware that you can do everything that this Python script does directly on Terminal, in just one line!:
+Thinking of ways to optimise `mac_bluetooth_debugger`, I was made aware that you can do everything that this Python script does directly on Terminal in just one line!:

 `sudo rm /Library/Preferences/com.apple.Bluetooth.plist && sudo shutdown -r now`

-Thank you to folks at [./missing-semester](https://missing.csail.mit.edu/) for allowing me to find an even more streamlined solution! 😅
+Thank you [./missing-semester](https://missing.csail.mit.edu/) for allowing me to get comfortable with Bash scripting and letting me find an even more streamlined solution! 😅